karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 - `DelayCounter` is our streaming method, this takes a delay parameter to specify from the client end.
 - `WriteItems` is a private method and this returns a `Task`.
-- The last line in the `WriteItems` is `.TryComplete()` on the stream says stream is completed and is closed to the client.
+- The last line in the `WriteItems` is `.TryComplete()` on the stream says the stream is completed and is closed to the client.

 ### Configuring SignalR in the project